cloudamatic/mu/README.md

 The mu tooling is currently supported on RHEL or CentOS 6 in Amazon Web Services with RHEL/CentOS 7 in active development.

 ## Installation
-See the [README](../installation/README.md) in the installation folder for mu master installation instructions
+See the [README](../master/install) in the install folder for mu master installation instructions

 ## Usage
 See the [Usage](https://github.com/cloudamatic/mu/wiki/Usage) section of our Wiki for an overview of how to use the mu tooling for deployment